Contact Us: Office Hotline:+2349029477510, Warehouse Hotline: +234-8054984128

 High-risk groups for vitamin D deficiency include breastfed infants, older adults, people with limited sun exposure, people with dark skin, people with fat malabsorption, and those who are obese or who have undergone gastric bypass surgery.

 The American Academy of Paediatrics usually recommends that exclusively or partially breastfed infants be supplemented with 400 IU (10 mcg) of vitamin D per day.
-This is because the amount of vitamin D in breast milk cannot typically fulfil the requirements needed by an infant.
+This is because the amount of vitamin D in breast milk cannot typically fulfill the requirements needed by an infant.
 Thus, supplementation could begin in the first week of life.

-Limited sun exposure, most notably during the winter months, can lead to low serum vitamin D levels.
-Limited sun exposure also occurs in individuals who may choose to cover up for religious reasons, or who are housebound and cannot get adequate sun exposure.
-In addition, people with darker skin may actually have a reduced ability to produce vitamin D from sunlight.
 Thus, dark-skinned infants may be at a higher risk of low vitamin D levels than infants who do not have dark skin.
 In relation to body weight, excess fat in the subcutaneous region may affect the way vitamin D is circulated in the body because it may intend to keep it locked in the fat itself, instead of allowing the vitamin D to go into our circulation for use in other cells.
 Those who have undergone gastric bypass surgery may exhibit issues because sections of their digestive system have been altered, so vitamin D absorption in the small intestine may be reduced.

 Skin Cancer